-Our Christmas opening times are available here.
+Our Easter opening times are available here.

 Due to clinical training, all Abacus clinics will not be open until 13:00 on the dates below.